 - The citric acid cycle is a critical metabolic process for energy production in organisms and occurs at the cellular level.
 Says Wikipedia’s Citric Acid Cycle page, “This series of chemical reactions is central to nearly all metabolic reactions, and is the source of two-thirds of the food-derived energy in higher organisms.”

-- There is a lot of talk about citric acid allergies, which is not the same thing and may not even exist.
+- There is a lot of talk about citric acid allergies, which is not the same thing.
 Allergic reactions are an immune response that usually manifest immediately, not a day later.

 Of course, I was not entirely sure and this line of thinking was probably a stretch considering my limited medical knowledge.
 However, it is a hypothesis that I feel I have since adequately proven.